fastmachinelearning/SuperSONIC/docs/index.rst

 SuperSONIC
 ========================================

-The SuperSONIC project implements server infrastructure for inference-as-a-service computing paradigm at large high energy physics (HEP) and multimissenger astrophysics (MMA) experiments.
+The SuperSONIC project implements server infrastructure for **inference-as-a-service** applications in large high energy physics (HEP) and multi-messenger astrophysics (MMA) experiments.
 The server infrastructure is designed for deployment at `Kubernetes <kubernetes.io>`_ clusters equipped with GPUs.